-Do you find the picture above unsettling, provocative or even beautiful?
+Do you find the picture above, taken by an urban exploration photographer, unsettling, provocative or even beautiful?
 It appears to show an old delivery bed set against the clinical white tiles of a hospital maternity room.
 But the image is saturated with the disintegration, disorder and messiness associated with a long period of abandonment.
 The image juxtaposes the intimate biological process of birth with the implied inevitability of decay and death.
 Why might images like this have such a compelling aesthetic beauty?

 This photograph is typical of the mementos collected by urban explorers (shortened as urbex) – individuals and groups who choose to investigate the abandoned ruins of human-made structures and environments.
 Over recent years the activity of urban exploration has grown in popularity with websites, films and books documenting the dilapidation of abandoned everyday spaces.
 A stunning example of this genre is the recent collection ‘Soviet Ghosts’ by the photographer Rebecca Litchfield.
 As is said in Litchfield’s book, urban explorers actively seek out taboo spaces and: